BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 The RV32F instruction subset has 26 (!) instructions.
 We know that implementing them will require some work (to have something that works almost took me the same amount of work as creating my first RV32IM core, and it is still not fully compliant with the norm !).
+In terms of lines of code, the FPU (RV32F) and the rest of the RV32IMC core both weight around 800 lines of code (including comments and debugging code).

 Let us review the 26 instructions quickly.
 First the easy ones (+,-,/,sqrt).
 Here is what they do (as you have guessed !):